USDA-ARS-GBRU/itsxpress/README.rst

 						Oomycota, Haptophyceae, Raphidophyceae, Rhizaria, Synurophyceae,
 						Tracheophyta, Eustigmatophyceae, All}.
 Default Fungi.

+--cluster_id            The percent identity for clustering reads, set to 1
+                        for exact dereplication.
+Default 0.987.

 --log		          	Log file.
 Default is ITSxpress.log.

 --threads		     	Number of processor threads to use.
 Default is 1.